“Great effort is required to arrest decay and restore vigor.” –Horace

 We default back to what is familiar, a sad fact especially true of the person who has turned away from porn and is striving to stay on course.
 That person should accept the fact that there will be temptation from day one to relapse.
 And that means he or she needs a relapse contingency.

 A relapse contingency is by no means a statement that you plan to relapse.
-You don’t have to, not by any means, because although failure is common, it’s not inevitable.
+Although porn relapses or setbacks are common, they are not inevitable.
 So a relapse contingency isn’t a way of giving yourself permission to relapse.
 It’s what you put in place because of what could happen, not what will happen.